-Why Does God Take the Name of Almighty God in the Age of Kingdom?
+Why God Takes the Name of Almighty God in the Age of Kingdom

 Almighty God clearly said that there is representative significance to the name God takes in each age: Each one represents the work of God and the disposition He expresses during that era.
-During the Age of Law, God used the name of Jehovah to proclaim His laws and commandments and guide mankind’s life on earth; during the Age of Grace, God used the name of Jesus to do the work of mankind’s redemption; and during the Age of Kingdom, God is called Almighty God, He does the work of judgment beginning from the house of God to purify, change, and save man.
+During the Age of Law, God used the name of Jehovah to proclaim His laws and commandments and guide mankind’s life on earth; the name Jehovah represents God’s disposition that could both have mercy on man and curse man.
+During the Age of Grace, God used the name of Jesus to do the work of mankind’s redemption and to express God’s disposition of lovingkindness and mercy; and during the Age of Kingdom, God is called Almighty God, and He expresses the truth and does the work of judgment beginning from the house of God to expose and judge the corrupt dispositions of man so that they may be purified, changed, and saved, thereby revealing His righteous, majestic disposition that tolerates no offense.
 God changes the age using His name, and uses this name to represent the work of the age.
 When Jehovah God did the work of the Age of Law, only by praying to the name of Jehovah and obeying His laws and commandments could people be blessed and protected by God.
 With the arrival of the Age of Grace, God used the name of Jesus to do the work of redemption, and people had but to accept the Lord Jesus as the Savior, and pray for repentance in the name of the Lord, to be forgiven of their sins and enjoy the truth and grace bestowed by the Lord Jesus.
 If people still clung to the name of Jehovah and refused to accept the Lord Jesus, then they lost the care and protection of God, and fell into darkness, being cursed and punished by God like the Jewish Pharisees.
 With the advent of the last days, God uses the name of Almighty God to carry out the work of judgment starting from the house of God.
 Only by accepting the name of Almighty God, keeping up with the steps of God’s work, and undergoing the judgment and chastisement of Almighty God, can people understand and gain the truth, break away from sin, be purified, and receive God’s salvation.
+Ultimately, God will save corrupt mankind from sin once and for all; He will reward the good and punish the wicked, separate each according to their kind, and bring His six-thousand-year management plan to save mankind to a close.
 All those who refuse to accept the name of Almighty God and refuse His work of judgment of the last days are incapable of freeing themselves from the bondage of sin, and shall forever be unqualified to enter the kingdom of heaven.